Working in the Netherlands

 Students from the EEA, with the exception of Croatia, do not need this agreement.

 For most internships, having student insurance is sufficient.
-However, when the financial compensation you receive for your internship is more than €150 per month, or €1,500 per calendar year, it is considered ‘wage’, and you need to take out Dutch basis healthcare insurance.
-Basic healthcare insurance is more expensive than private insurance, costing around €1,100 a year.
+However, if the financial compensation you receive for your internship is more than €150 per month, or €1,500 per calendar year, it is considered a wage.
+In this case, you will need to take out basic Dutch health insurance.
+Basic health insurance is more expensive than private insurance, costing around €1,100 a year.